SebastianAigner/compose-hot-reload/README.md

 - Kotlin `2.1.20-Beta2` or higher

 ### Add repository
 The project publishes experimental builds.
-To obtain the Compose Hot Reload artifacts, first add the `firework` maven repository:
+To obtain the Compose Hot Reload artifacts, first add the `firework` Maven repository:

 In your projects' `settings.gradle.kts`, add the following: